Posted on September 11, 2020

 At the first pin, 4 pairs start with windmill crossing.
 With each pair working as one bobbin make C-T-pin-C, tension.

-After the windmill, two left pairs start with a linen stitch C-T-C, and continue to plait towards left pinhole, pin between the pairs.
+After the windmill, two left pairs start with a linen stitch (C-T-C), and continue to plait (T-C-tension, T-C-t,…) towards left pinhole, pin between the pairs.
+Start the next plait towards the centre pin.
+When done, work with two right pairs in the same way (plait, pin, plait).

 In the 3rd diamond, add picot on the footside.
 Simple wrapped picot is easy: twist outside pair 3 times (tension after each twist: T-tension, T-tension, T-tension), wrap the twisted pair around the picot pin (clockwise movement on left footside, counterclockwise on right footside).
 Tension the picot well and start the outgoing plait with C-T-C.